apache/druid/docs/development/extensions-core/avro.md

 You can then access the members of the union with a [flattenSpec](../../ingestion/data-formats.md#flattenspec) like you would for other nested types.

 ### Binary types
 The extension returns `bytes` and `fixed` Avro types as base64 encoded strings by default.
-If you enable the `binaryAsString` option on the Avro parser, the extension decodes these types as UTF-8 strings.
+To decode these types as UTF-8 strings, enable the `binaryAsString` option on the Avro parser.

 ### Enums
 The extension returns `enum` types  as `string` of the enum symbol.